rjpais/DataVisualization/README.md

 ## Contents:

-* Boxplots using matplotlib
+* Boxplot examples using matplotlib
-* Heatmaps using matplotlib and seaborn
+* An annotated Heatmaps example using imshow
-* Simple and grouped barplots
+* Simple and grouped barplots using matplotlib
-* Customized pattern plots
+* Customized 2D projection pattern ploting using python
 * Multiple types of scatter ploting using matplotlib
+* Bubble plots using matplotlib scatter plot